Baaro/asm/README.md

 # Assembler
-This project is an essential part of another project([Corewar](https://www.wikiwand.com/en/Core_War)) which was made with a group of students during my studying.
-The goal of this module is to be a translator from pseudo-assembler to pseudo-byte code.
+The goal of this project is to be a translator from pseudo-assembler to pseudo-byte code.

 ## Install & Build & Run
 ```